suvarna28/pwa-text-editor/README.md

 ## Author

 My name is Suvarna Jadhav.
 You can checkout my GitHub profile [here](https://github.com/suvarna28)!!
+You can reach me at jadhav.suvarna28@gmail.com